mend/renovate-ce-ee/docs/gitlab.md

 The "core" Renovate functionality (i.e. same functionality you'd find in the CLI version or the hosted app) can be configured using environment variables (e.g. `RENOVATE_XXXXXX`) or via a `config.js` file that you mount inside the Renovate Pro container to `/usr/src/webapp/config.js`.
 Here are some essentials:

-**`RENOVATE_PLATFORM`**: Set this to "gitlab".

-**`GITLAB_ENDPOINT`**: This is the API endpoint for your GitLab host.
+**`GITLAB_ENDPOINT`**: This is the API endpoint for your GitLab host. e.g. like `https://gitlab.company.com/api/v4/`

 **`GITLAB_TOKEN`**: A Personal Access Token for the GitLab bot account.

-**`GITHUB_TOKEN`**: A Personal Access Token for any user account on github.com.
-This is used for retrieving changelogs and release notes from repositories hosted on github.com and it does not matter which account it belongs to.
+**`GITHUB_COM_TOKEN`**: A Personal Access Token for a valid user account on github.com.
+This is only used for retrieving changelogs and release notes from repositories hosted on github.com so it does not matter which account it belongs to.
 It needs only read-only access privileges to public repositories.

-## Getting Started
+#### System hook

+To activate Renovate Pro's webhook ability, a GitLab administrator needs to configure a System Hook.

+Configure it to point to Renovate Pro's IP address or hostname along with the port you have exposed, e.g. `http://renovate.company.com:8080/webhook` or `https://1.2.3.4/webhook`.

+Set the "Secret Token" to the same value you configured for `WEBHOOK_SECRET` earlier, or "renovate" if you left it as default.

+Set triggers for "Push events" and "Merge request events".

+## Testing Renovate Pro

-At this point you should be ready to test out Renovate Pro for GitLab.
-Ideally, your bot user should not be a member of any repositories yet.
-That way, you can verify that the bot is running happily, but it won't need to create any PRs yet.
+At this point you should be ready to test out Renovate Pro on a real repository.
+To start with, you probably want to create a test repo before adding Renovate Pro to any "real" ones.

-You may want to customise the default `cron` schedule to be more frequent during this setup period so you are not left waiting so long to see schedule logs.

 ## Adding repositories

-By now, Renovate Pro should be ready for some real work - so it's time to test out the first repository.
-To do this, simply add the bot account you created to the project you want Renovate to be active on.
-However, there is one decision to be made - whether to set up webhooks manually or automatically.
+To do this, simply add the bot account you created to the project with "Developer" permissions.

-Renovate Bot can't provision webhooks for a repository itself unless its account has "Maintainer" [permissions](https://docs.gitlab.com/ce/user/permissions.html).
-If you add Renovate Bot with "Developer" permissions then you will need to manually configure webhooks for each repository.
-Therefore it's recommended to (a) add Renovate Bot initially at Maintainer level for at least one hour, and then (b) downgrade it to Developer level once it's run at least once.
+Adding Renovate as a Developer to a repository should trigger a System Hook which in turn triggers a job for the Renovate Worker.